KeltonMVP/rules/docs/wiki-info/factions/fbi.en.md

 * To sell a warrant you need 15 accept points.
 * The command is available for LSPD, SFPD, LVPD, FBI and National Guard.

+### /acceptpoints
+Using this command you will be able to see how many accept points you have in total at that moment.

 ### /tazer
 The /tazer command installs a shock device on the pistol.
 When you shoot the pistol at a suspect, having the shock device installed, the suspect is immobilized for 8 seconds.